 The signup capture form is a hot topic among marketers looking to increase conversions.
 You’ll want to read and test many different ideas to see what works best.
 This includes design, location, copywriting, and value offers.

-You really want to incentivize your newsletter signup to draw as many interested readers into your list.
+You really want to incentivize your newsletter signup to draw as many interested readers into your list as possible.
+The faster your list grows, the more valuable it will be.

-The subject of capturing leads is so large that it could have its own guide.
-If you get lost along the way just research in Google or post your question to an email community like /r/emailmarketing.
+The subject of capturing leads is so large that it could have its own guide, like our list of ways to grow your email list faster.

 Content & Design